BU-MET-CS-689/cs-689-dimensional-modeling-mithilshah92-1/Assignment 3 - Dimensional Data Modeling/README.md

 ## What is "ELAPSED\_DAYS_DIMENSION"?

-This is a type of dimension that I
+This is a type of dimension that is based on date-time, but not on the calendar - it's based on date-time *intervals*, not absolute dates.
+To make calculations for each employee based on how long since employment, we certainly can't use an absolute date...

+Explain this dimension in your report.

 ## How did we build the pay\_change_facts table?